TheIllusiveC4/CorpseComplex/README.md

-# CorpseRun
+# CorpseComplex
-An extended post-death management and configuration system.
+Customize all aspects of player death, including drops, kept items, durability, experience, and more!